jwymandev/qcard/DIGITAL_OCEAN_FIXES.md

   - Make sure you're using the bcrypt-wrapper (all API routes have been updated)
   - Run the `do:prepare` and `do:fix-bcrypt` scripts before building
   - Add the module to the ignore list in webpack config
-  - If you see HTML file errors, we've added a special webpack loader to handle them
+  - For HTML file errors, we've included a custom ignore-loader directly in the repo
   - For missing dependencies like 'mock-aws-s3', 'nock', etc., run `do:install-deps`

+### HTML File Loader Errors
+- If you see errors about missing HTML loaders or webpack-html-handler.js:
+  - We've created a custom ignore-loader at scripts/ignore-loader.js
+  - The next.config.do.js now uses this loader directly
+  - The prepare-do-build.js script creates fallback loaders if needed
+  - Added a resolveLoader config to help webpack find our custom loaders

 ### Build Scripts
 To resolve all build issues, run the following commands in order: